Ellroy and me on his new book, “Blood’s A Rover”

 –Well … how deep does it go?

 –Kid, you’ve got to understand something.
 We’ve always been part of it.
 They use us for things they can’t do.
-One time in the early sixties, there was a civil rights caravan heading for Vegas from California, to unionize workers or something and the powers that be wanted them stopped.
-So about fifty of us got on the highway with tommy guns and stopped the caravan, told them to turn around or there would be a massacre.
+One time in the early sixties, there was a civil rights caravan heading for Reno from California, to unionize workers and the powers that be wanted them stopped.
+So about fifty of us got on Highway 50 up in the mountains with tommy guns and stopped the caravan, told them to turn around or there would be a massacre.
 They turned around and went home.

 Which prompted a question from me, for which perhaps there is no answer.